Overview

 The posts are based on my 40 years of experience in mortgage lending, and the market forces I’ve (and our industry) has chronicled.

-There are exceptions to every rule, but since none of us work for the Feds (neither will any of your buyers/clients), I’ve alluded to the most general trends that most laypeople are aware of.
+There are exceptions to every rule, but since none of us work for the Feds (neither will any of your buyers/clients), I’ve alluded to the most general trends that most laypeople know.

 Let’s Begin!

-Despite advertising from the big media lenders with claims of “instant loan approvals in 60 seconds, shopping interest rates is still a daunting task for every homebuyer, and many rely on their agent for advice.
+Despite advertising from the big media lenders claiming “instant loan approvals in 60 seconds,” shopping interest rates is still a daunting task for every homebuyer, and many rely on their agent for advice.

 Technology has made the initial approval process faster, but with the new regulations brought on by Dodd-Frank (TRID), closing escrow in a timely manner is more tedious than ever and often extends deadlines, appraisal turn times and COE.